 Using various bioinformatics tools to analyze publicly available multi-omics data from human lymphoblastoid cell lines (LCLs).
 I investigated the molecular properties of elincRNAs.
 Specifically, I examined their enrichment in regions that are key in TAD regulation and their association with the amount of chromosomal interactions to gain initial insight into their roles in gene regulation within topological domains.
 My analyses show that elincRNAs are associated with high density of DNA:DNA contacts within TADs and are significantly enriched in protein binding sites important for TAD regulation.
-Importantly, elincRNAs are strongly enriched at chromosomal loop anchors where promoter-enhancer interactions occur, supporting the hypothesis that they may contribute to gene regulation by establishing contacts between gene regulatory elements and modulating chromosomal organization.
+Importantly, elincRNAs are strongly enriched at chromosomal loop anchors where promoter-enhancer interactions occur.
+Together, my findings support the hypothesis that they may contribute to gene regulation by establishing contacts between gene regulatory elements and modulating chromosomal organization.

 2. Results

-Enhancer-associated lincRNAs (elincRNAs) in human lymphoblastoid cell lines (LCLs) were identified from a set of LCL-expressed lincRNAs (Tan et al, 2016, under revision).
-They were defined based on overlap with LCL enhancers predicted from histone marks (GM12878, (ENCODE Project et al., 2012)) at their putative promoter regions, estimated as 1kb upstream from their transcriptional start site.
+Enhancer-associated lincRNAs (elincRNAs) in human lymphoblastoid cell lines (LCLs) were determined from a set of LCL-expressed lincRNAs (Tan et al, 2016, under revision).
+They were defined based on overlap between their putative promoter region (estimated as 1kb upstream from their transcriptional start site) and enhancers predicted from histone marks in LCL (GM12878, (ENCODE Project et al., 2012)).
 LincRNAs whose promoter region also overlapped other predicted regulatory elements, specifically active promoters (ENCODE Project et al., 2012), in LCLs were excluded from the analysis (elincRNAs=236, other LCL-expressed lincRNAs=1756).

 elincRNAs show similar expression profiles as other lincRNAs

-Unlike most enhancer-associated noncoding RNAs (eRNAs) which are often transcribed bidirectionally and then rapidly degraded by the nuclear exosome (Darrow & Chadwick, 2013) (Lam, Li, Rosenfeld, & Glass, 2014), elincRNAs are more stable and preferentially transcribed in one direction, and are often spliced and polyadenylated (Marques et al., 2013).
+Most enhancer-associated noncoding RNAs (eRNAs) are often transcribed bidirectionally and then rapidly degraded by the nuclear exosome, thereby are often difficult to detect their low expression levels (Darrow & Chadwick, 2013) (Lam, Li, Rosenfeld, & Glass, 2014).
+In contrast, elincRNAs are more stably and preferentially transcribed in a single direction, and are often spliced and polyadenylated (Marques et al., 2013).

-First, to investigate if LCL-expressed elincRNAs share similar expression profiles as the lowly expressed eRNAs relative to other expressed genes, I compared expression levels of elincRNAs to that of other lincRNAs and protein-coding genes (Figure 1A).
-I found that elincRNAs are not more lowly expressed compared to other lincRNAs in human LCLs (GM12878, two-tailed Mann-Whitney U test, p=0.258), suggesting elincRNAs may have distinct properties compared to other enhancer-associated transcripts.
-Investigating the tissue specificity of elincRNAs revealed no significant difference from other lincRNAs either, although their median tissue specificity index is slightly higher (two-tailed Mann-Whitney U test, p=0.38, Figure 1B).
+First, to investigate if LCL-expressed elincRNAs share similar expression profiles relative to other expressed genes as the lowly expressed eRNAs, I compared the expression levels of elincRNAs to that of other lincRNAs and protein-coding genes (Figure 1A).
+I found that elincRNAs are expressed at no more lower levels compared to other lincRNAs in human LCLs (GM12878, two-tailed Mann-Whitney U test, p=0.258).
+In addition, contrary to the highly tissue-specific eRNAs (REF), elincRNAs are no differently tissue-specific from other lincRNAs either, although their median tissue specificity index is slightly higher, signifying marginally higher tissue specificity (two-tailed Mann-Whitney U test, p=0.38, Figure 1B).
+These results suggest that elincRNAs may have distinct properties relative to other enhancer-associated transcripts.

 elincRNA transcripts are less conserved than other lincRNAs

-To gain insights into elincRNAs evolution, I investigated the nucleotide conservation of their exons in primates and placental mammals using phastCons scores (Siepel et al., 2005), as a measure of nucleotide conservation (Methods).
-I found that exons of elincRNAs are less conserved than other LCL-expressed lincRNAs (two-tailed Mann-Whitney U test, mammals: p<1e-07, primates: p<1e-05) as well as protein coding genes (two-tailed Mann-Whitney U test, mammals: p<1e-97, primates: p<1e-86) (Figure 1C).
+To gain insights into the molecular evolution of elincRNAs, I investigated the nucleotide conservation of their exons in primates and placental mammals using phastCons scores (Siepel et al., 2005), as a measure of nucleotide conservation (Methods).
+I found that exons of elincRNAs are less conserved than other LCL-expressed lincRNAs (two-tailed Mann-Whitney U test, mammals: p<1e-07, primates: p<1e-05) as well as protein-coding genes (two-tailed Mann-Whitney U test, mammals: p<1e-97, primates: p<1e-86) (Figure 1C).
 Interestingly, recent studies on a set of trait-relevant and enhancer-associated lincRNAs showed that although exons of these lincRNAs did not seem to have evolved under purifying selection relative to other LCL-expressed lincRNAs across mammalian and primate evolution, their sequences are constraint specifically during recent human evolution (Tan et al, 2016, under revision).
 Therefore, although my result may suggest that elincRNA transcripts were not evolving under constraint across broad mammalian evolution, their conservation across modern human evolution remains to be investigated.